pavithpr89/holbertonschool-low_level_programming/hello_world/README.md

 #Description of the hello world folder with decriptions of each scripts
 Author:  Pavith Rajapakse

-task 1 : the preproccessor
+task 0 : the preproccessor
+task 1 : Write a script that compiles a C file but does not link.